CryptoCurrencyCafe/bitcoin-class/project2/project2-part1.md

 ### Step 1/5 (Register an AWS account)

 Create an account on aws.amazon.com using your school email.
-If you already have one and your free tier has expired use that.
+If you already have one and your free tier hasn't expired use that.
+If it has expired, come talk to us.

 ### Step 2/5 Configure and Launch an Instance